Tilde: Regex

+The operators are also used in the SQL variant of the database PostgreSQL.

-A variant of this, with the plain tilde replaced with =~, was adopted in Perl, and this semi-standardization has led to the use of these operators in other programming languages, such as Ruby or the SQL variant of the database PostgreSQL.
+A variant of this, with the plain tilde replaced with =~, was adopted in Perl.
+Ruby also uses this variant without the negated operator.

+Negation

-In APL and MATLAB, tilde represents the monadic logical function NOT, and in APL it additionally represents the dyadic multiset function without (set difference).
+In APL and MATLAB, tilde represents the monadic logical function NOT. and in APL it additionally represents the dyadic multiset function without (set difference).